szasadny/Image-renamer/README.md

 ## 🚀 Features

-- 🔄 Renames images to a consistent format: `IMG_<counter>.jpg`.
+- 🔄 Renames images to a consistent and consecutive format: `IMG_<counter>.jpg`.
 - ⏰ Adjusts `FileCreateDate` and `FileModifyDate` metadata with random offsets (30–60 seconds).
-- 🔍 Recursively scans all `01 Foto's` subfolders within the specified root directory.
+- 🔍 Recursively scans for all photos folders of a specfic name within a specified root directory.
 - 🖱️ Interactive menu to:
   - Set the root directory.
   - Toggle logging to monitor the script’s actions.
+  - Set the name of the desired photos folder.
   - Start processing images.
   - Exit the script.
 - 💡 Uses ExifTool locally (no installation required if provided with the script).